ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 - `addMany`: Add multiple entities to the collection.
 - `setAll`: Replace current collection with provided collection.
 - `setOne`: Add or Replace one entity in the collection.
+- `setMany`: Add or Replace multiple entities in the collection.
 - `removeOne`: Remove one entity from the collection.
 - `removeMany`: Remove multiple entities from the collection, by id or by predicate.
 - `removeAll`: Clear entity collection.